KULR Technology Group Inc (KULR) Shares Soar Above 1-Year High - News Heater

 KULR’s Market Performance

-The stock of KULR Technology Group Inc (KULR) has seen a 0.00% decrease in the past week, with a -36.96% drop in the past month, and a -54.25% fall in the past quarter.
-The volatility ratio for the week is 8.58%, and the volatility levels for the past 30 days are at 10.88% for KULR.
-The simple moving average for the last 20 days is -16.47% for KULR stock, with a simple moving average of -67.94% for the last 200 days.
+The stock of KULR Technology Group Inc (KULR) has seen a 6.41% increase in the past week, with a -30.92% drop in the past month, and a -50.50% fall in the past quarter.
+The volatility ratio for the week is 6.95%, and the volatility levels for the past 30 days are at 10.23% for KULR.
+The simple moving average for the past 20 days is -4.02% for KULR’s stock, with a -64.87% simple moving average for the past 200 days.

 Analysts’ Opinion of KULR